vluz/PythonKivy2AndroidAPK/README.md

 Here you can find a set of resources aimed at helping
 compiling a Kivy Python app into a executable APK in Android.
-Normallu you'd have a Linux machine to be able to compile
+Normally you'd have a Linux machine to be able to compile
 but one is not needed, instead a Google collab is used.

 The example `main.py` is done from Kivy documentation.